tact-lang/docs-obsolete/tact-design.md

 Data structures can be represented in the TVM bytecode as cells ro tuples

 #### Representation using Cells
-Cells allow to store arbitrary sequence of bytes up to 1023 bits.
+Cells allow storing an arbitrary sequence of bytes up to 1023 bits.

 Pros of using Cells:
 1. No need of deserializing when sending structure using `SENDRAWMSG` or when storing in the storage `c4`.
 2. Compact storage of integers that do not cover the entire `int257` range.

 Cons of using Cells:
-1. Necessity to create hierarchical cell structures because data the structure can be larger than 1023 bytes.
+1. The necessity to create hierarchical cell structures because data the structure can be larger than 1023 bytes.
 2. Expensive read operations (compared to tuples).
 3. No write operations.